acrollet/rh/_posts/blog/2009-07-14-setting-nagios3-send-prowl-notifications.md

 ```

-You should get a \'Notification successfully posted.\' message. (and a
+You should get a 'Notification successfully posted.' message. (and a
 popup on your phone, of course!)
-If the script isn\'t working, you\'ll
+If the script isn't working, you'll
 have to figure out the reason, because nagios depends on it.

-Once you\'ve ironed all that out, it\'s time to configure nagios!
+Once you've ironed all that out, it's time to configure nagios!

 First, you need to set up your contact information.
 Edit whichever file
 you keep your contacts in, and modify an existing record, or add a new